airbnb/epoxy/README.md

 # Epoxy

-Epoxy is an Android library for building complex screens in a ReyclerView.
+Epoxy is an Android library for building complex screens in a RecyclerView.
 It abstracts the boilerplate of view holders, item types, item ids, span counts, and more, in order to simplify building screens with multiple view types.
-Additionally, Epoxy adds support for saving view state and automatic diffing of item changes, which is not supported by RecyclerView out of the box.
+Additionally, Epoxy adds support for saving view state and automatic diffing of item changes.

 * [Installation](#installation)
 * [Basic Usage](#basic-usage)